All You Need To Know About SDN Application

 External SDN Applications

 Applications that are hosting the rest of the Open Daylight controller software, and are deployed externally, run outside the container.
-Any language can be used for writing External SDN applications that is even scripting languages such as Bash.
+Any language can be used for writing External SDN applications that are scripting languages such as Bash.
 These applications can be run remotely which means on a different host than the controller.
 These applications will also use the application providing Restful access to their services and REST API provided by the controller.

 The modern virtualization ecosystem supports specific virtual service that is running within the network layer.
 It means an incorporating function like NFV into SDN platforms.
 This type of network security creates a genuinely proactive environment that is capable of risk reduction and responds to the incidents very quickly.
 Whenever a violation occurs, every second is quite critical to stop the attack.
 It is also essential to identify the attack and also to ensure that other network components are safe from the attack.
 As the organization in the modern era becomes even more digitized, and as the network layer becomes even more critical, we will see even more attacks and more advanced sophisticated advanced persistent threats.
 You will be able to create a more proactive environment that is capable of responding to the changes if you integrate potent services into the SDN layer.